rimelek/tutorial-docker-build/README.md

 We have different kind of variables like environment variables (`ENV`) and build arguments (`ARG`).
-At the end of the file we also have `CMD` to specifiy the command that should run when the container starts.
+At the end of the file we also have `CMD` to specify the command that should run when the container starts.
-IN this example I used `env` so I can list the environment variables in the container by default.
+In this example I used `env` so I can list the environment variables in the container by default.

-`RUN` is not the only directive which creates a container.
-Although this is the one which also start the container to execute the commands.
+`RUN` is not the only instruction which creates a container.
+Although this is the one which also starts the container to execute the commands.
 So why do we need more containers?
 To understand that let's build the image:

 ```bash